tock/tock/doc/reference/trd-appid.md

 For example, suppose that a device wants to grant access to all Userspace Binaries signed by a certain 3072-bit RSA key K and has no other security policies.
-The Credentials Checking Policy only accepts `Rsa3072KeyWithID` credentials with key K. The `Compress` trait implementation assigns a Short ID as the ID stored in the credentials.
+The Credentials Checking Policy only accepts `Rsa3072Key` credentials with key K. The `Compress` trait implementation assigns a Short ID based on a string match with the process package name, with certain names receiving particular Short IDs.
 Access control systems within the kernel can define their policies in terms of these identifiers, such that they can check access by comparing 32-bit integers rather than 384-byte keys.